This creamy, White Hot Chocolate with Peppermint is a delicious twist on regular cocoa made with white chocolate chips and peppermint extract.

 White chocolate chips are what give this cocoa a smooth, velvety texture.
 This recipe can easily be made dairy-free since white chocolate chips contain no dairy!
 Just swap the regular milk for a variety like oat or almond milk.

-The natural red food coloring is optional, but the pink color makes this cocoa more fun to drink and it can become a fun, festive candy-cane shade.
+- Natural red coloring: optional, but the pink color makes this cocoa more fun to drink and it can become a festive candy-cane shade.

 How to Make White Hot Chocolate